 The World Service Conference is held every two years.
 It typically takes place the last week in April within seventy-five miles of the World Service Office.
-Regional delegates, together with members of the World Board and the executive director of the World Service Office, meet to discuss questions of significance to the Fellowship of Narcotics Anonymous as a whole.
+Regional and zonal delegates, together with members of the World Board and the executive director of the World Service Office, meet to discuss questions of significance to the Fellowship of Narcotics Anonymous as a whole.
 In addition, the conference meeting includes members of the Human Resource Panel and up to two WSC Cofacilitators.
 All are fully funded to attend the weeklong meeting.

-For the purposes of decision making, conference participants are defined as regional delegates and World Board members.
-Regional delegates vote and make motions or proposals in all business sessions at the conference.
-World Board members vote only in election and new business sessions but may make motions or proposals in all sessions.
+For the purposes of decision making, conference participants are defined as regional delegates, zonal delegates, and World Board members.
+Regional and zonal delegates vote and make motions or proposals in all business sessions at the conference.
+World Board members do not vote during CAR-related Discussion and Decisions sessions, but may make motions or proposals in all sessions.
 The executive director of the World Service Office does not have a vote or the ability to make motions or proposals at the conference meeting.
 [Note: The chart on page 8 lists the different business sessions at the conference and what types of items (proposals or motions) are decided on in each.]

-The key to the effectiveness of each conference meeting depends on the preparation of all conference participants.
+The effectiveness of each conference meeting depends on the preparation of all conference participants.
 The amount of information that must be read and understood is quite daunting, as the meeting is the culmination of a two-year process that begins at the prior conference.
 Months in advance, the Conference Agenda Report is published and distributed, containing issues and items for decision to be considered at the meeting.
 Other essential information is also provided in advance.
 It is the responsibility of all conference participants to arrive at the World Service Conference familiar with the provided information.

 Although the actual agenda may vary from conference to conference, certain sessions occur at every conference.
-The conference week begins with an orientation.
-One purpose of this orientation is to familiarize participants with the goals and objectives of each session scheduled for the week and the procedures utilized by the conference.
+Before the conference week begins, an orientation is scheduled to familiarize participants with the goals and objectives of each session scheduled for the week and the procedures utilized by the conference.
 This session is purposely informal to allow participants to become comfortable with what to expect throughout the upcoming week and to identify resources available to assist them.
 The second purpose of this session is to help establish a sense of community among the members gathered from around the worldwide Fellowship.